* Boehner’s uncompromising comments raise U.S. debt default fears

 NEW YORK, Oct 7 (Reuters) - The dollar hovered near an eight-month low against a basket of currencies on Monday as a U.S. budget deadlock showed no sign of breaking.

-“Last week investors were hopeful that the government shutdown would be shot-lived in nature,” said Joe Manimbo, senior market analyst at Western Union Business Solutions.
+“Last week investors were hopeful that the government shutdown would be short-lived in nature,” said Joe Manimbo, senior market analyst at Western Union Business Solutions.

 “Now that it’s entering its second week, investors are growing a bit more edgy and that’s being played out in weaker world stocks and the dollar staying on the defensive.”

-The political standoff has already led to a partial government shutdown alongside fears that a prolonged stalemate could hurt the fragile economic recovery.
-This could compel the U.S. Federal Reserve to delay the trimming of its bond-purchases, which is dollar-negative.
+Fears have grown that a prolonged stalemate could hurt the fragile economic recovery and could compel the Federal Reserve to delay the trimming of its bond purchases, which is dollar-negative.